5 Sustainable Tips on How to Be Healthy, Year After Year

 Protein is a macronutrient breaks down into amino acids - these are at the heart of nearly every function in our bodies!
-So if you’re feeling slow, look towards your protein sources as fuel.
+So if you’re feeling slow and wondering how to eat to be healthy, look towards your protein sources as fuel.

 L-carnitine and creatine are two amino acids that clearly support mitochondria energy production and can be found in grass-fed beef, bison, eggs, poultry, beans, nuts, and seeds.

 Protein also helps you feel full and satisfied, and a high-protein diet boosts metabolism and leads to reduction in cravings.

 Increased muscle mass helps to improve mitochondria performance, which means improved energy levels.
 Exercise also slows the loss of mitochondria, reduces leaky gut and helps to maintain gut biodiversity - an important factor when it comes to your overall health and immune system.

 And because iIt takes more energy (calories) to build and maintain muscle than fat, increasing muscle mass also improves metabolism and overall body composition.

 Finally, strength training and high-intensity interval training (HIIT) specifically can increase the number and the function of your mitochondria, which is the secret to slowing down the aging process!